uploadwizrobotics/Curriculum-phet/README.md

 This is where you will be uploading your phets to the repo.

-Notice: phet should not be structured into folders, as that messes up the imports and interaction with different phet files.
+Notice: phet should not be structured into folders.
+An example is the existing file strucuture in the maste branch.
+Doing this messes up the imports and interaction with different phet files.
 Example: You are unable to grunt, since "chipper" does not have access to the other relevant files needed to compile.